MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-delta-lake.md

 > [!IMPORTANT]
 > - This is a preview feature.
 > - For the Dataverse configuration, append-only is enabled by default to export CSV data in `appendonly` mode.
 But the delta lake table will have an in-place update structure because the delta lake conversion comes with a periodic merge process.
-> - There are no costs incurred to the creation of Spark pools.
+> - There are no costs incurred with the creation of Spark pools.
 Charges are only incurred once a Spark job is executed on the target Spark pool and the Spark instance is instantiated on demand.
 These costs are related to the usage of Azure Synapse workspace Spark and are billed monthly.
 The cost of conducting Spark computing mainly depends on the time interval for incremental update and the data volumes.
-More information: https://azure.microsoft.com/en-us/pricing/details/synapseanalytics/
+More information: [Azure Synapse Analytics pricing](https://azure.microsoft.com/pricing/details/synapse-analytics/)
 > - It's important to take these additional costs into consideration when deciding to use this feature as they are not optional and must be paid in order to continue using this feature.
-> - The [recommended Spark Pool configuration](#recommended-spark-pool-configuration) will be just as a bootstrap step for average use cases.
-If you see issues during the sync, we'll reach out to you to change the configuration.

 Delta Lake is an open-source project that enables building a lakehouse architecture on top of data lakes.
 Delta Lake provides ACID (atomicity, consistency, isolation, and durability) transactions, scalable metadata handling, and unifies streaming and batch data processing on top of existing data lakes.
 Azure Synapse Analytics is compatible with Linux Foundation Delta Lake.
 The current version of Delta Lake included with Azure Synapse has language support for Scala, PySpark, and .NET.
 More information: [What is Delta Lake?](/azure/synapse-analytics/spark/apache-spark-what-is-delta-lake)